elastos/Elastos.Wiki/docs/2.learn/dids/intro.md

 ## Elastos DID Framework

-The Elastos DID framework is a set of APIs that's compatible with W3C DIDs specs.
-Elastos DID runs on the Elastos Identity Chain (EID) and is based on Ethereum chain.
+The Elastos [DID method](learn/dids/method) is a set of APIs that's compatible with [W3C DIDs specs](https://www.w3.org/TR/did-core/).
+Elastos DID runs on the Elastos Identity Chain (EID) and is based on the [Ethereum Virtual Machine (EVM)](https://ethereum.org/en/developers/docs/evm/).
 It issues DIDs to any device or individual that needs a trust-based system, which is exactly what the SmartWeb is designed for.

+The Elastos [DID method specification](learn/dids/method) is identified by the "elastos" string, for example:

+`did:elastos:in2Zy5UqvdgGY41149cE5UTJEzgSdcf558`

+The method identifier is always the user’s public key (also known as an address).

-A JSON-RPC interface is utilized by Elastos to provide parsing methods of DID and verifiable credentials.
+A [JSON-RPC interface](/api/sidechains/eid/rpc) is utilized to provide parsing methods of DID and [verifiable credentials](/learn/dids/credentials).
 Elastos defines the interface specification for parsing or querying DID and credential on EID side chain.
-Multiple programming languages are supported, including Javscript, Java, Swift C, and C/C+.
+Multiple programming languages are supported, including [Javscript](/sdk/did/js/getting-started/), [Java](/sdk/did/java/getting-started/), [Swift C](/sdk/did/swift/getting-started/), and [C/C+](/sdk/did/c/getting-started/).

 ## Integrity and Expiration